Homestead exemption

-The homestead exemption is a legal regime to protect the value of the homes of residents from property taxes, creditors, and circumstances that arise from the death of the homeowner's spouse.
+The homestead exemption is a legal regime to protect the value of the homes of residents from property taxes, creditors, and circumstances that arise from the death of the homeowner's spouse, disability, or other situations.

 Such laws are found in the statutes or the constitution of many of the states in the United States.
 The homestead exemption in some states of the South has its legal origins in the exemption laws of the Spanish Empire.
 In other states, they were enacted in response to the effects of 19th-century economy.

 Description

 Homestead exemption laws typically have four primary features: